Bucketlist Travels logo

 Once the tallest stupa in the ancient world, this extraordinary 122m-high dome-shaped Buddhist shrine was, for its time, a feat of structural and engineering ingenuity.
 Over 93 million baked bricks rest on foundations 8.5m deep, filled with rocks trampled flat by elephants.

-Today, it’s a popular pilgrimage site – a part of Buddha’s sash is believed to be enshrined here.
+Today, it’s still the world’s largest stupa and a popular pilgrimage site – a part of Buddha’s sash is believed to be enshrined here.

 Good for age: 13+